Mrt134/Experimental/1.0luminadocumentation/testintro.rst

 **********************

-The Lumina Desktop Environment (Lumina for short) is a lightweight, XDG-compliant, BSD-licensed desktop environment that focuses specifically on streamlining the ability to get work done while minimizing system overhead.
+The Lumina Desktop Environment (Lumina for short) is a lightweight, XDG-compliant, BSD-licensed desktop environment focused on streamlining work efficiency with minimal system overhead.
 It is specifically designed for TrueOS® and FreeBSD, but has also been ported to many other BSD and Linux operating systems.
 It is based on the Qt graphical toolkit and the Fluxbox window manager, and uses a small number of X utilities for various tasks, such as :command:`numlockx` and :command:`xscreensaver`.

 Lumina's features include:

 * Very little system overhead.

-* Does not require any of desktop implementation frameworks such as DBUS, policykit, consolekit, systemd, or HALD.
+* Does not require any of the desktop implementation frameworks such as DBUS, policykit, consolekit, systemd, or HALD.

 * Does not come bundled with any applications such as web browsers, email clients, multimedia software, or office suites.
 Instead, it provides utilities for configuring the desktop environment.

-* Uses a simple, `text-based configuration file for setting system-wide defaults <https://github.com/pcbsd/lumina/blob/master/src-qt5/core/lumina-desktop/defaults/luminaDesktop.conf>`_.
-  This allows Lumina distributors to easily preset the Lumina defaults and interface for their distribution.
+* Uses a simple, `text-based configuration file <https://github.com/pcbsd/lumina/blob/master/src-qt5/core/lumina-desktop/defaults/luminaDesktop.conf>`_ for setting system-wide defaults.
+Lumina distributors can use this file to easily preset the Lumina defaults and interface for their distribution.

 * Provides a plugin-based interface design.
-This allows the user to make the desktop as light or heavy as desired by choosing which plugins to have running on their desktop and panels.
+The user can make their desktop as light or heavy as they wish by choosing which plugins to have running on their desktop and panels.
 This plugin-based system is similar to Android or other modern operating systems.

-* Single, easy-to-use :ref:`Lumina Configuration` utility controls all the different configuration options for the desktop in one location.
+* A single, easy-to-use :ref:`Lumina Configuration` utility controls all the different configuration options for the desktop in one location.

 * Intelligent "favorites" system for creating quick shortcuts to